-Initiatives in at least 12 municipalities, 10 states, and the federal government.
+Initiatives in at least 19 municipalities, 12 states (+DC), and the federal government.

 Rubber Bullets and “Less Lethal” Projectiles

-Initiatives in at least 4 municipalities, 5 states, and the federal government.
+Initiatives in at least 10 municipalities, 8 states (+DC), and the federal government.

-Prohibiting Use of Kinetic Energy Projectiles at Protests
+Prohibiting or Restricting Use of Kinetic Energy Projectiles at Protests

 Long Range Acoustic Devices (LRADs), or “sound cannons,” can be used as a sonic weapon by emitting loud and painful levels of noise that can cause long-term hearing loss.
 Human rights advocates have called for a suspension on their use to police crowds until their effects are better studied.

 - The City Council of Seattle, WA, prohibited the police’s use of acoustic weapons against crowds (CB 119805).